Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/geoview-compose/README.md

 - [SceneView Camera Controller App](../../microapps/SceneViewCameraControllerApp/README.md) demonstrates the use of the `CameraController`
 - [SceneView Lighting Options App](../../microapps/SceneViewLightingOptionsApp/README.md) demonstrates the use of various lighting options with the `SceneView`
 - [CalloutApp](../../microapps/CalloutApp/README.md) demonstrates the use of Callout with the composable `MapView` or `SceneView`
+- [LocalSceneView App](../../microapps/LocalSceneViewApp/README.md) demonstrates the use of the composable `LocalSceneView`